sarahalyahya/robotapsyche/feb14/README.md

 ##Conclusion
 This was a really fun assignment to work on!
 I have never coded with taking the laws of physics into account, and while it adds a challenge, it is so satisfying to create one's own mini-world, especially one where the members of the world can defeat evil and achieve justice :-)

+The Preys, even the ones in contact with the predator, remain alive!
 ![Screenshot1](https://github.com/sarahalyahya/robotapsyche/blob/3a9912d36b42a81aa9390e9312c7e386ad1ef9e1/feb14/Screenshot1.png)
 ![Screenshot2](https://github.com/sarahalyahya/robotapsyche/blob/bf40b8dddc04787b673e41c0d48376405960092d/feb14/Screenshot2.png)